Deconstructing The LTV:CAC Ratio

 LTV:CAC is a wonderful metric, but there’s a lot to unpack here so let’s break it down.
 In this blog, we will discuss what it is, how to calculate it and what it can tell you.

 In its most simple terms, this is the ratio of your company’s Customer Acquisition Cost to the Lifetime Value of that Customer.
 If you calculate this metric properly and analyze it, you’ll be able to tell if your SaaS business has a chance to become profitable… or where to focus your attention to make that profit more likely to happen.
-All too often, companies don’t remain customers indefinitely for a variety of reasons.
+All too often, companies don’t retain customers indefinitely for a variety of reasons.
 During that lifetime, you need to make enough gross margin to cover the cost of landing that customer, plus some extra for more R&D, your general overhead, and eventually, your profit.
 In some cases, it may make sense to delay profit while you are growing fast and have access to capital, but someday, turning a profit may be a good idea for your stakeholders and employees.

 The Merits of Lifetime Value (LTV)